-THE RULES GOVERNING "THE 6TH ASIAN CUP LADIES FOOTBALL TOURNAMENT" TO BE HELD IN HONG KONG IN DECEMBER 198 1.
-NAME OF THE TOURNAMENT Tournament shall be called "The 6TH ASIAN CUP LADIES FOOTBALL TOURNAMENT" The control and management of the Tournament shall be vested in the Asian Football Confederation who has delegated the power to the Hong Kong Football Association.
-The Hong Kong Football Association will organise the Tournament in Collaboration with the Hong Kong Ladies Football Association.
+THE RULES GOVERNING "THE 6TH ASIAN CUP LADIES FOOTBALL TOURNAMENT" TO BE HELD IN HONG KONG IN DECEMBER 198 1 NAME OF THE TOURNAMENT "Tournament shall be called "The 6TH ASIAN CUP LADIES FOOTBALL TOURNAMENT" 2.
+MANAGEMENT The control and management of the Tournament shall be vested in the Asian Football Confederation who has delegated the power to the Hong Kong Football Association.
+The Hong Kong Football Association will organise the Tournament in collaboration with the Hong Kong Ladies Football Association.
 2.2.
-The Organising Association shall appoint a Tournament Cor 2.2.2.
-A member from the AFC Ladies Committee; 2.3.
+The Organising Association shall appoint a Tournament Committee consisting of:-2.2.1.
+A Chairman from the Organising Country; 2.2.2.
+A member from the AFC Ladies Committee 2.2.3.
+The Chief of Delegation of each participating team 2.3.
 Their duties shall be those as stated in this Rules as well as to deal with any protest lodged by the participating teams within 12 hours after the match.
 The Committee shall meet within 24 hours after having received the appeal.
 All decisions of the Tournament Committee shall be final and shall not be subject to appeal.
-The participants shall be those Women's Football Club/Teams that come under the control of their respective National Associations and are members of the Asian Football Confederation The challenge Trophy shall be known as "ASIAN LADIES CUP" and shall be the property of the Asian Football Confederation and shall be keet by the winning team for the period until the next Tournament.
+2.4.
+A member of the Tournament Committee may not take part in a meeting in which his/her team is involved 3.
+PARTICIPANTS The participants shall be those Women's Football Club/Teams that come under the control of their respective Nation Associations and are members of the Asian Football Confederation 4.1.
+The challenge Trophy shall be known as "ASIAN LADIES CUP" and shall be the property of the Asian Football Confederation and shall be kept by the winning team for the period until the next Tournament.
 4.2.
-The Host Country shall provide a replica of the "ASIAN LADIES CUP" to be given to the Champion Team of the Tournament, The replica shall be the property of the winning team of the Tournament.
+The Host Country shall provide a replica of the "ASIAN LADIES CUP" to be given to the Champion Team of the Tournament.
+The replica shall be the property of the winning team of the Tournament.
 5. ELIGIBILITY OF PLAYERS 5.1.
-All players shall be bona fide citizens of their respective country they represen 5.2.
+All players shall be bona fide citizens of their respective country they represent 5.2.
 For players of visiting teams, only individual passport shall be proof of nationality.
-For players of the country, i.e., Hong Kong, the identity cards, birth certificate or other authenticated documents issued be Hong Kong Government shall be accepted.
-All passports and documents shall be fee from tumpering an change or ensure must be endored or stamped by the appropriate authority. mittee shall be responsible for examining the eligibility of player 6.1 The Host Country shall provide the following to the visiting teams: 6.1.1.
-Comfortable accor 6.1.2.
-Suitable meals at least three times a day; and on the team's match-day, additional light meal shall be served, if necessary: 6,1,4.
+For players of the country, i.e., Hong Kong, the identity cards, birth certificate or other authenticated documents issued b Hong Kong Government shall be accepted.
+All passports and documents shall be free from tampering and change or erasure must be endorsed or stamped by the appropriate authority.
+5.3.
+The Tournament Committee shall be responsible for examining the eligibility of players.
+6. TERMS AND CONDITIONS The Host Country shall provide the following to the visiting teams:-6.1.1.
+Comfortable accommodation 6.1.2.
+Suitable meals at least three times a day; and on the team's match-day, additional light meal shall be served, if necessarv: 6.1.3.
+Local transportation 6.1.4.
 Medical treatment, including hospitalization if necessary; and 6.1.5.
-Reasonable laundry (football attire only), and not dry cleaning or pressi 6.2.
+Reasonable laundry (football attire only), and not dry cleaning or pressir 6.2.
 The Visiting Teams shall pay their own air-fares to and from Hong Kong, the venue of the Tournamen 7.
 NUMBER OF PERSONS OF EACH TEAM 7.1.
-Each team shall consist of not more than 20 persons made up of:-
+Each team shall consist of not more than 20 persons made up of:-7.1.1.
+Not more than 16 players;7.1.2.
+Not more than 3 officials;